iankressin/eql/docs/query.md

 - File extension must match one of the supported formats

 ## Limitations
-As EQL uses JSON-RPC providers as the backbone for querying, it inherits the same a few limitations, most commonly:
+Since EQL uses JSON-RPC providers as the backbone for querying, it inherits some limitations, most commonly:
-1. Rate limits apply based on RPC provider
+1. Rate limits apply based on your RPC provider
 2. Some complex queries may timeout on congested networks

 For rate limits, EQL enables users to specify their own RPC providers when installed locally.
 Check out the [installation guide](./installation.md) for more details.